ERP v. CRM: Which Does Your Team Need?

 Common ERP Features

 Common ERP features include financial management, manufacturing and supply chain management, human resource management, and analytics capabilities.
 With an ERP, companies can easily track sales orders, inventory levels, invoices, and other data in one centralized system.
 This makes it easy to generate reports or process transactions quickly.
-Additionally, ERP systems often integrate with existing third-party software solutions, allowing businesses to customize their operations while still leveraging the latest technologies.
+Additionally, ERP systems often integrate with existing third-party software solutions, allowing businesses to customize their operations while still leveraging the latest technologies with supply chain management.

 Is My Company Too Small for ERP Software?